I love working with tour operators.

 6. She’s constantly training her staff.
 Sharon knows that the key of tourism is great product — which is why she signed up for Kelsey Tonner’s Be a Better Guide(opens in a new tab) program.
 This training program has enabled all of her staff to really grow and improve in a major way.

 7. She’s always trying new things.
 Some things don’t work.
 So what?
-I talk to operators who are overly traumatized from spending $3,000 on something, it didn’t work, and 5 years later, they’re still scared to try anything.
+I talk to operators who are overly traumatized from spending $3,000 on something.
+It didn’t work, and five years later, they’re still scared to try anything.

 These operators are doomed to spend the rest of their life giving margin to Groupon.
 Don’t be afraid to try new things.

-I’m also considering putting on an event (for established, serious operators only, $500k+ revenue) where we get 20 people in and everyone drops the kimono to share all their knowledge and secrets.
-If you’d be interested in that kind of thing, just let me know (matthew AT tourismtiger.com)
+I’m also considering putting on an event (for established, serious operators only with $500k+ revenue) where we get 20 people in and everyone drops the kimono to share all their knowledge and secrets.
+If you’d be interested in that kind of thing, just let me know(opens in a new tab).

-13. She responds to emails, REALLY fast.
-I’d be really interested to know just how much this affects sales, because Sharon is killing here.
+14. She responds to emails REALLY fast.
+I’d be really interested to know just how much this affects sales because Sharon is killing it here.

-14. She knows her numbers.
+15. She knows her numbers.
 She can tell you exactly how many sales came from Facebook last month.
-Exactly how many day tours v multi-day tours were sold in Oct 2015.
-It’s so nice to talk with someone who’s so on top of her business – most operators I speak to have very little idea of their numbers.
+Exactly how many day tours versus multi-day tours were sold in October 2015.
+It’s so nice to talk with someone who’s so on top of her business — most operators I speak to have very little idea of their numbers.

-15. She’s just… very pleasant to deal with.
+16. She’s just…very pleasant to deal with.
 Last but not least, Sharon is just wonderful to deal with.
-She tries to make sure that everyone comes away happy and pleased with their dealings with her.
-I know that I love getting in touch with her – she always makes me feel great.
+She tries to make sure that everyone comes away happy and pleased from their dealings with her.
+I know that I love getting in touch with her: she always makes me feel great.
 And I’ve got no doubt that this is a big key to her success.

 - Is willing to try anything at least once